elleordona/bank-challenge-public/bankChallengeSolution-ElleOrdona.md

 **Test 6** - `withdraw` will decrease the `accountBalance` by the specified amount

 **Test 7** - when `withdraw` is called, length of `withdrawAmounts` will increase by 1

+---

+## Edge Cases - Part 1 & 2

+Initial Thoughts:

+1. Can't deposit a negative amount or NaN
+2. Cant' withdraw a negative amount or NaN

+**Test 8** - `deposit` and `withdraw` will output error if negative amount is entered

+**Test 9** - `deposit` and `withdraw` will output error if NaN amount is entered

+---

 ## User Story - Part 3